sudoskys/StableDiffusionBook/docs/paint/WebUi/base.en.md

 Natural language can be used directly, WebUi(SD) has natural language processing capabilities (English sentences), and can also use  emoji

+However, if you are looking for accuracy, don't use natural language.

 - parameter [^6]

 Combine similar cue phrases as you wish and put these in order from most to least important.